Mert-Cihangiroglu/Manure-Detection/README.md

 # Manure-Detection
 Detection of Manure Applications using Sentinel-2 Satellite Data.
+Detection algorithm can be used to identify illegal manure applications.

 ## Process